 We may need to disclose your details if required to the police, regulatory bodies or legal advisers or if required to by law or where we need to protect you or other people from harm.
 CCTV images may be shared with the police for the purposes of crime prevention and detection.

+If you set your communication preferences from 24 May 2018, we will send you information by post with your consent.
 If you opted in to hear from us by post before 24 May 2018, we will continue to contact you by post until you tell us otherwise, using our legitimate interests as an arts charity as outlined above.
-If you set your communication preferences from 24 May 2018, we will send you information by post with your consent.

 The accuracy of your personal information is important to us.
 Please help us keep our records up-to-date by telling us when your contact details or other personal information change or if you change your mind about how you want us to contact you.
-You can update your personal details and your communication preferences by logging in to your customer account on our website, where you can also tell us what you’re most interested in.
+You can update your personal details and your communication preferences by logging in to your customer account on our websites, where you can also tell us what you’re most interested in.

 If you have opted out of marketing or fundraising communications, we may still get in touch with you regarding your booking.
 For example, we may email you to give you important information about the show you’ve booked for, with any changes that affect you.

 Please be aware that if you fail to provide us with your personal information or ask us to stop using your information, we may not be able to provide certain services to you: we will let you know if this is the case.

 Your personal data will be held and processed on Opera North’s secure servers, which are protected by relevant security software and firewalls.
 Where possible we aim to keep a single record for each customer.
 Your data is always held securely and we have put in place appropriate security measures to keep it safe.
 In addition, we limit access to it to those of our employees, agents, contracts and trusted service providers who have a need to know it.

 We have put in place procedures to deal with any suspected data breach and will notify you and any applicable regulator when required to do so.